The 10 worst airports in the world - 8 of them are in Europe

 Toronto City Airport is the ninth busiest airport in Canada.
 In 2021, 282,000 passengers were handled there.

-While the airport has been rated among the worst in the world by AirHelp, it has a 4-star regional rating on Skytrax.
+While the airport has been rated as one of the worst in the world by AirHelp, it has a 4-star regional rating on Skytrax.
 The airport has a 4.3 star rating from over 1,000 Google reviewers, with one user saying she appreciates how “well organized” the operations are.

 8. Porto Airport (Portugal)